 Differentiating UX and UI

-On the surface, the user interface and user experience look like the same thing.
-They are very closely related; however, it’s essential to know the difference.
+On the surface, the user interface and user experience look similar.
+They are very closely related; however, knowing the difference is essential.
 UI is a subset of UX.
 UX considers how a person feels when they are on your website, while UI deals with the more specialized technical aspects of how the user interacts with the website.

 What Goes Into Good UX and UI?

-Again, you may not have a lot of in-depth knowledge of UX and UI design, but you should know what it takes to create a site that gives visitors what they want.
+Again, you may not have much in-depth knowledge of UX and UI design, but you should know what it takes to create a site that gives visitors what they want.
 The process of UX and UI design should include:

 Whether you are tackling UX and UI yourself or working with a designer, it’s crucial to establish well-defined goals for your HVAC website.
 You may offer HVAC services, and you may sell HVAC equipment.
 So your goal would be to promote your products and your services.